 If you do not have your plan membership card with you, you can ask the pharmacy to call the plan or to look up your plan enrollment information.
 However, if the pharmacy cannot get the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.

-Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Save your receipt and send a copy to us when you ask us to pay you back.

-6. When you pay the full cost for a prescription in other situations
+6. When you pay the full cost for a prescription in other situations may need to get more information from your doctor in order to pay you back for the drug.